top of page

 TAKING A BITE OUT OF TERMITES

-By the early-1990s, the termite fighting business was in a free fall.
-The only truly effective product on the market - Chlordane - had been banned by the EPA, forcing the industry to fall back on marginally effective treatments.
+By the early-1990s, the termite fighting business is in a free fall.
+The only truly effective product on the market - Chlordane - has been banned by the EPA, forcing the industry to fall back on marginally effective treatments.
 Termites?
-Well, they simply bored around, tunneled under, or even boldly walked right through those other chemicals - costing pest control operators millions of dollars in re-treatments, free warranty work, and even lawsuits.
+Well, they simply bore around, tunnel under, or even boldly walk right through those other chemicals - costing pest control operators millions of dollars in re-treatments, free warranty work, and even lawsuits.

 Enter PREMISE from Bayer.

-Unlike traditional "barrier" and "repellant" treatments that tried to keep the insects away, Bayer's Premise featured a new "non-repellent" approach that actually used the bugs' behavior against them.
-Undetectable to termites, the insects would walk through Premise, track it back to their nests, and pass it on to each other.
-In about two weeks - like a virus - the ingredients would activate and Premise would wipe out the colony.
+Unlike traditional 'barrier' and 'repellant' treatments that try to keep insects away, Bayer's Premise features a revolutionary 'non-repellent' approach that actually uses the bugs' behavior against them.
+Undetectable to termites, the insects walk through Premise, track it back to their nests, and pass it on to each other.
+In about two weeks - like a virus - the ingredients activate and Premise would wipe out the colony.

-Almost overnight, Premise had quite literally saved the entire industry!
+Almost overnight, with Premise, Bayer had quite literally saved the entire industry!

 AN EVEN BIGGER THREAT

-Twelve years later, Premise was collapsing.
-Termidor, a new non-repellent competitor, was seizing market share at an alarming rate.
-This was primarily driven by homeowners actually asking for Termidor by name - thanks, in large part, to a popular homeowner-targeted advertising campaign.
-Reasoning that they, too, needed their own ad campaign, Bayer quickly hired Minneapolis agency Colle+McVoy and I was handed the assignment.
+Fast-forward twelve years later: Premise is collapsing.
+Termidor, a new non-repellent competitor, is seizing market share at an alarming rate.
+This is primarily driven by homeowners actually asking for Termidor by name - thanks, in large part, to a popular homeowner-targeted advertising campaign.
+Reasoning that they, too, need their own ad campaign, Bayer quickly hires Minneapolis agency Colle+McVoy.

-After three weeks of field research, however, I announced my recommendation: At that time, a homeowner-targeted advertising campaign would be a complete waste of time and money!
+After three weeks of field research, however, I announce my recommendation: At that time, a homeowner-targeted advertising campaign will be a complete waste of time and money!

-As you can imagine, no one was happy to hear that!
+As you can imagine, no one is happy to hear that!

 THE REAL PROBLEM: SEQUENTIAL (DIS)CREDIBILITY

-1) Using independent trials, university scientists offer endorsements of brands and products.
+1) Based on the results of scientific trials, university scientists offer endorsements of brands and products.

 2) These endorsements then influence distributors to push certain brands and products to professional pest control operators (PCOs)

-3) In turn, the PCOs recommend and deliver those preferred products and brands to their homeowners and commercial customers.
+3) In turn, the PCOs recommend those products and brands to their homeowners and commercial customers.

-As account lead Cynthia Clanton and I explained to the clients and agency, Termidor had launched an attack on this delicate infrastructure - a vicious behind-the-scenes smear campaign to discredit Premise, that included...
+As account lead Cynthia Clanton and I explain to the clients and agency, Termidor has launched an attack on this delicate infrastructure - a vicious behind-the-scenes smear campaign to discredit Premise, that includes...

-Since Bayer hadn't realized this was going, the company remained silent.
-As a result, the brand's lack of response was seen by scientists, distributors, and PCOs as a silent admission that Termidor's claims were true.
+Since Bayer never realized that this was going on, the company has remained silent.
+As a result, the brand's lack of response is seen by scientists, distributors, and PCOs as a silent admission that Termidor's claims are true.

-Premise - the brand that had once rescued the entire industry - was now scorned as useless!
+Premise, the brand that had once rescued the entire industry, is now scorned as useless!

-No amount of consumer advertising would fix this problem: In fact, I explained, it would have the opposite effect.
-Encouraging homeowners to ask for Premise now would drive them directly into Termidor's misinformation campaign, allowing misguided PCOs to turn homeowners against Premise...perhaps permanently!
+No amount of consumer advertising will fix this problem: In fact, I explain, it will have the opposite effect.
+Encouraging homeowners to ask for Premise now will drive them directly into Termidor's misinformation campaign, allowing misguided PCOs to turn homeowners against Premise...perhaps permanently!

-Instead, it was time to get to work - rebuilding this thing from the ground up!
+Instead, we need to rebuild this thing from the ground up!

 The pest control category - and especially the termite vertical - is driven (and governed) by sequential credibility.